LineageOS/android_device_samsung_chagalllte/README.md

-chagallwifi (SM-T805) device repo for CyangenMod.
+Device tree for chagalllte (SM-T805)